demisto/content/Packs/SailPointIdentityNow/Integrations/SailPointIdentityNowEventCollector/README.md

 This is the SailPoint IdentityNow event collector integration for Cortex XSIAM.
-This integration was integrated and tested with version xx of SailPointIdentityNowEventCollector.
+This integration was integrated and tested with version 3 of SailPoint API.

 ## Configure SailPoint IdentityNow Event Collector on Cortex XSOAR